threadi/downloadlist/readme.txt

 = 3.3.0 =
 * Added possibility to convert File-, Audio- and Video-Block zu Downloadlist-Block
+* Optimized sort-button: now sorting on every click in the opposite direction
+* Disable sort-buttons if list contains less or equal than 1 file
 * Releases now MUST fulfill all WordPress Coding Standard rules before creating release files
 * Removed AJAX requests for preview as list to request is empty for preview
 * Updated dependencies